dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-build-our-metrics/semantic-layer-8-refactor-a-rollup.md

 ## A new approach

-We've covered the basics, now it's time to dig in to the fun and messy part: how do we refactor an existing mart in dbt into semantic models and metrics?
+Now that we've set the stage, it's time to dig in to the fun and messy part: how do we refactor an existing rollup in dbt into semantic models and metrics?

 Let's look at the differences we can observe in how we might approach this with MetricFlow supercharging dbt versus how we work without a Semantic Layer.
 These differences can then inform our structure.